 The brands that have the best sell-throughs with us at the moment are Ukrainian brand Vita Kin and English brand Studio Nicholson.
 In both cases, core items put forth the themes offered by the brand, and both have a strong visual identity.

 [When we order a new, unknown label], we first of all get the store staff to understand the appeal of the products.
 We then introduce the brand to the media and high-level customers during a presentation we hold for the press at the shop [soon after the buying ends, a season in advance].
-This event enables us to increase the desire of customers and of staff to purchase the product and in the end this connects to sales.
+This event enables us to increase the desire of customers, and of staff, to purchase the product and in the end this connects to sales.
 Also, it is important for staff to actually try on the items themselves, as they can then convey the appeal of what they wore.

 Karen Harries, Founder, Boutiqueye Buying Consultancy, London